karaoc/dayz.test/[Server-Hosting]-Adding-server-markers.md

 **Warning** Values you have to enter have to be between 1 and 255.
 0 is not a valid option !

+- A: Opacity from 1 (can't be seen) to 255 (very visible, opaque)
+- R: Red
+- G: Green
+- B: Blue

+You can use [this website to generate the RGBA color](https://htmlcolors.com/rgba-color), however watch out this website generate the A value from 0 to 1 instead of 255 !

 #### m_Position

 The position of the marker in XYZ coordinates.